Enter a Momaya Writing Competition

-Momaya Press has a fifteen-year history of publishing some of the best writers from around the globe.
+Momaya Press has a sixteen-year history of publishing the most talented writers from around the globe.

 We started small.
 We started short.
 After all, short stories have long been known as one of the premiere forums for emerging writers.
-As any of our judge’s could tell you, a short story tests a scribe’s mettle.
+As any of our judges could tell you, a short story tests a scribe’s mettle.
 Hooking the reader, exposing characters, creating climax and drama — these are not easy tasks in any genre.
-Limit the playing field to 3000 words or less, and it becomes even harder.
+Limit the playing field to 3000 words or less for a story or 1500 words for a poem, and it becomes even harder.

 That’s why we take Momaya so seriously.
 We know how hard you’ve worked on your stories and we’re honored every time you share them with us.

 Two competitions.
 Two arenas to shine.
-Do you have what it takes to become a Momaya author?
+Do you have what it takes to become a Momaya writer?

-In addition to our founding directors, Maya Cointreau and Monisha Saldanha, Momaya is blessed with a stellar panel of judges:
+In addition to our founding directors, Maya Cointreau and Monisha Saldanha, Momaya is blessed with an amazing panel of industry professionals as judges: